So Why DO We Get Fat?

 - Choose higher intensity exercise such as weight training, kettlebell lifting and interval training (low intensity aerobic activity like cycling and jogging only results in a kilogram or so of fat loss per year)

-- Take a multi-nutrient formula such as Good Green Stuff to top up your vitamin and mineral intake (poor nutrient intake is one of the other reasons we crave more food when dieting)
+- Take a multi-nutrient formula such as Good Green Vitality to top up your vitamin and mineral intake (poor nutrient intake is one of the other reasons we crave more food when dieting)

 - Reduce stress and get lots of sleep (stress hormones like Cortisol encourage fat gain and poor sleep drives us to crave increased sugar!)